 MN - 2016

 In 2016, the chairman of the Committee on Commerce and Regulatory Reform, Representative Joe Hoppe, surprised us in not scheduling a timely hearing for the bill that provided modifications to requirements for the use of tickets in wagering on electronic wheels (themselves authorized in 2012).
-He had told us a hearing would be provided and failed to schedule it.
-Then, we were offered an "informational hearing" that allowed the proponents and the opponents to provide testimony without a vote being taken (since the deadline had already passed for an official hearing).
+He had told us a timely (before deadline) hearing would be provided and failed to schedule it.
+Then, we were offered an after-deadline "informational hearing" that allowed the proponents and the opponents to provide testimony without a vote being taken.
 CLICK HERE for a pdf of the bill and the testimony of opposition along with our rebuttal.